reytoms/Portfolio/Project_Part2.md

 From this story board, I would like to take my viewers along a journey from poor mental health to an elevated mood shift.
 Openness to experience is critical to one's personality because it makes the person less resistant to day-to-day challenges and subsequently positively impacts emotional stability and improves their interpersonal interacrions.

-neuroplasticity is build in the brain.
 Neuroplasticity is the ability of the neural networks in the brain to change through growth and reorganization.
-When an individual travels, they put themselves in challenging situations that might require them to communicate a non-verbal language using creativity to convey a message, engage in encounters that they might not have been exposed to in the past and think through situations that are not common to the otherwise everyday lives.
-Travel thus positively contributes to building new connections in our brain, making us more creative, and adaptable.
+When an individual travels, they put themselves in challenging situations that might require them to either communicate a non-verbal language using creativity to convey a message, engage in encounters that they might not have been exposed to in the past and/or think through situations that are not common to the otherwise everyday lives.
+Travel thus, positively contributes to building new connections in our brain, making us more creative, and adaptable.